Narayana and the Waters of Creation: Profound Symbolism, Etymology, and Shiva Purana Insights

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Narayana symbolize in the article?
+What does the name Narayana mean in this article?

-How does water connect across dharmic traditions?
+How does the article connect water symbolism across dharmic traditions?